awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.Patching.md

  **To enable automatic minor version upgrades for an Aurora MySQL DB cluster**

-1. Follow the general procedure to modify the DB instances in your cluster, as described in [Modify a DB instance in a DB cluster](Aurora.Modifying.md#Aurora.Modifying.Instance)\.
+1. Follow the general procedure to modify the DB instances in your cluster, as described in [Modifying a DB instance in a DB cluster](Aurora.Modifying.md#Aurora.Modifying.Instance)\.
 Repeat this procedure for each DB instance in your cluster\.

 1. Do the following to enable automatic minor version upgrades for your cluster:
 +  **By using the console** – Complete the following steps: